-Manufacturing requires the shortest timeline for deployment and the market is expected to account for 52% of new material handling machinery demand by 2023, according to findings by Freedonia Focus Reports.
-We have already deployed DriveMod on multiple vehicles that are commonly used in these applications.
-These vehicles were deployed as prototypes or as a part of proof-of-concept project.
-Of these deployments, two were at customer sites and of which, one was paid.
+Manufacturing and distribution applications require the shortest timeline for deployment due to the common use of material handling vehicles in these environments and the commercial availability of our DriveMod Stockchaser solution.
+Manufacturing is expected to account for 52% of new material handling machinery demand by 2023, according to findings by Freedonia Focus Reports.
+We have already deployed DriveMod -powered industrial vehicles at multiple manufacturing and distribution facilities.
+These vehicles were previously deployed as prototypes or as a part of proof-of-concept project.
+Of these past deployments, one was paid.
+Future deployments will primarily be commercial deployments with limited prototype or proof-of-concept deployments that may be engaged opportunistically for strategic value.